univention/ucs-school/doc/kelvin/docs/installation-configuration.rst

 Python hooks for user object management (import hooks)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+*Read next chapter about hooks for non-user objects like school classes.*

 The directory ``/var/lib/ucs-school-import/kelvin-hooks`` is mounted as a *volume* into the Docker container, so it can be accessed from the host.
 The directory content is scanned when the Kelvin API server starts.
 If it contains classes that inherit from ``ucsschool.importer.utils.import_pyhook.ImportPyHook``, they are executed when users are managed through the Kelvin API.
 The hooks are very similar to the Python hooks for the UCS\@school import (see `Handbuch zur CLI-Import-Schnittstelle`_).